14: Distance-Based Redundancy Analysis

 • db-RDA asks whether a set of measured predictors can explain those patterns, and tests it formally.

-This chapter expands that one new approach, i.e., from what patterns exist? to can the environment account for them?
+This chapter develops that single new step, from what patterns exist? to can the environment account for them?

 The Seaweed Dataset